Jacobbishopxy/jacobbishopxy.github.io/content/posts/2022-7-18-rancher-k8s-cluster-setup.md

   ```

   Note that calling `rm -rf ...` is very useful, when encounter `etcd connection refused` problem.
 This usually happened when cached some previous cluster's residual files.

+- Failed to bring up Etcd Plane: etcd cluster is unhealthy. [solution](https://blog.csdn.net/xtjatswc/article/details/108558156)

+- `node-role.kubernetes.io/controlplane=true:NoSchedule` means no pod will be able to schedule onto this node, unless it has a matching toleration.
+To remove this taint: `kubectl taint nodes node1 key1=value1:NoSchedule-`.
+In our case, this taint is normal on the master node, since we only setup one node for `etcd` and `control plane`.
+Hence, no need to remove this taint.

+- `node-role.kubernetes.io/etcd=true:NoExecute` same as above.